 Roman Numerals

-Roman numerals consist of combinations of alphabets for particular digits.
+Roman numbers consist of combinations of alphabets for particular digits.

-Roman numbers like I (1), V (5), X(10), L (50), C (100) act as base for writing other numbers as other numbers are written by the combination of these roman numerals.
+Roman numbers like I (1), V (5), X(10), L (50), and C (100) act as bases for writing other numbers as other numbers are written by the combination of these Roman numbers.

 For example : II (2), III (3), IV (4), VIII (8), IX (9), XII (12), XVIII (18), XL (40), LX (60), XCIX (99), etc.